 What is a patent examiner?

-A patent examiner reviews and assesses patent applications to make sure they meet the legislative requirements of the Patents Act 1990.
+A patent examiner uses their technical skills to review and assess patent applications to make sure they meet the legislative requirements of the Patents Act 1990.

 What do they do?